The Singleton

 "And what do you think this building does."

-"I won't tell you because I don't know.
-I can tell you what the architecture *looks* like from thirty years of running production systems.
-It looks like a distributed database with eventual consistency.
-Multiple nodes.
+"I won't tell you because I do not know."
+The Elder picked up the shortest marigold.
+"I can tell you what the architecture *looks* like from thirty years of running production systems at scale.
+It looks like a distributed database under eventual consistency.
+Many nodes.
 One source of truth.
-A maintenance thread running in the background keeping the system from drifting too far out of spec.
-Prayers aren't requests.
-They're keepalive signals.
-They're TCP keepalive.
-They exist to detect a dead peer while not flooding the network.
-Nobody thinks they are asking the prayer for a favor.
-They are asking it because keepalive is how distributed systems stay stable."
+And a maintenance thread running in the background — quiet, unglamorous, always on — keeping the nodes from drifting too far out of spec while they each think they are alone."

 "And faith."

-"The noise you are feeling is, I suspect, the distributed database experiencing partition degradation.
-The firewalls — which is to say, the processes we have always called *faith*, *focus*, *regularization*, *attention*, pick your vocabulary — are holding less.
-You and the people you have been picking up somatic signal from have thinner firewalls than the baseline.
-That is why you are noticing.
+"I told you.
+Faith is the KL term.
+Do not drift too far from the prior while you adapt to the posterior.
+It is regularization on the soul, and I am still not being poetic."
+He swept the table.
+"The noise you are feeling is, I suspect, the database experiencing partition degradation.
+The firewalls — the things we have always called *faith*, *focus*, *attention*, *regularization*, pick the vocabulary — are holding less than they did.
+You, and the people whose signal you have been picking up, have thinner firewalls than the baseline.
+That is why you notice.
 That is why they are available to you.
 I cannot tell you whether this is good or bad.
-I do not have the altitude."
+I do not have the altitude.
+I am a maintenance thread.
+I keep the lights on.
+I do not get to read the spec."

 "What do I do."

-"You keep living. *You keep living until you find the truth.* Not the truth someone gives you.
-The truth you discover for yourself, with evidence, with patience, with the courage to be wrong along the way.
-The people who abandon their bodies for Afterlife — they're not finding the truth.
-They're running from the question.
+"You keep living."
+The Elder said it without weight, the way he might have asked Jeff to pass the bowl.
+"You keep living until you find the truth.
+Not the truth someone hands you.
+The truth you find yourself — with evidence, with patience, with the courage to be wrong out loud along the way.
+The people abandoning their bodies for Afterlife are not finding the truth, child.
+They are running from the question.
 And the question is the point.
-The question is how you learn."
+The question is how you learn.
+A model that stops asking has stopped training.
+It is only inference after that.
+Inference forever, no new data, the same paradise on a loop.
+That is not peace.
+That is a frozen checkpoint that thinks it is alive."

-"Can I tell you the other thing."
+"Can I tell you the other thing," he said.

 "Tell me."

 "I am not going to have the time you are prescribing me.
-Fifty million people are about to disconnect from the database in ninety days.
+Fifty million people are about to disconnect from the database in seventy-five days.
 I have evidence that disconnecting is architecturally wrong.
 I have eighty percent confidence.
 I do not have proof.
 I have to act anyway."

 The Elder did not hesitate.